PostHog/posthog.com/contents/blog/posthog-vs-growthbook.md

 ### Platform

 Both PostHog and GrowthBook have the infrastructure to use flags and experiments effectively with your current app.
-PostHog has a wider range of product and data tools built in, while GrowthBook relies on integrations with 3rd parties.
+PostHog has a wider range of product and data tools built in, while GrowthBook relies on third-party integrations

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">